-Have you heard that induced labor should be avoided at all costs, since it increases the risks for both mom and baby?
+Some say that medically induced labor should be avoided at all costs, since it increases the risks for both mom and baby.

-Or have you heard that inducing labor is great because it makes childbirth possible to plan and safe.
+Others mean that inducing labor is great because it makes childbirth possible to plan and thereby be safe.
 Well both views can be right, depending on your situation.

-Here you'll find the pros and cons, whys and hows of induced labor; medically induced labor.
+Here you’ll find the pros and cons, whys and hows of medically induced labor.
 Natural induction of labor is different and you can read about it here.